suzannealdrich/hall-of-mirrors/README.md

   src = "images/gallery/**.jpg"
   name = "Nature gallery"
   [resources.params.meta]
-    genere = "digital" # Set a genere for all image resources
+    genre = "digital" # Set genre meta for all gallery images
 ```

 This should get you started.
-Expect some breaking changes as the development is completed.
+Expect some breaking changes as the development is finalized.

 ## License